 1. Funk drum pattern

-Funk is the groove-heavy sound of the 70s, and although it covers a variety of tempos it always remains danceable thanks to its affinity for toe-tapping rhythms.
+Funk is the groove-heavy sound of the 70s, and although it covers a variety of tempos, it always remains danceable thanks to its affinity for toe-tapping rhythms.

-To make a funk beat we’ll use ABBEY ROAD 70s DRUMMER, specifically the Tight Funk kit.
-Set your audio editing software’s project tempo to 100 BPM, and begin by adding snares on the second and fourth beat, with kicks on the first, second and sixth eighth notes.
+Set your audio editing software’s project tempo to 100 BPM, and begin by adding snares on the second and fourth beat, with kicks on the first, second, and sixth eighth notes.
+We’ll use velocity values of 100 for everything in this tutorial, unless otherwise specified.

 Let’s layer these hats up with some snares with the same timing.
 We want these snares to be quieter than the main snare hits, so turn their velocity down to around 75 or so.
 These “ghost snares” really enhance the funky feel of the beat, and give it that head-nodding groove you need.